Area codes 309 and 861: History

 When the American Telephone and Telegraph Company created the first nationwide telephone numbering plan for Operator Toll Dialing in 1947, the state of Illinois was divided into four numbering plan areas (NPAs), generally laid out as a southern, central, and northern area, and a region around the city of Chicago.
 The northern NPA was assigned area code 815 in the group of eighty-six original North American area codes.

-In 1957, the 815 numbering plan area was divided roughly in half along a north-westerly to south-easterly running line, assigning area code 309 to its western part.
-The new area code was one of the first area codes not serving an entire state, but having the digit 0 in the middle position of the code.
+Sometime after September 1956, the 815 numbering plan area was divided roughly in half along a north-westerly to south-easterly running line, assigning area code 309 to its western part.
 It was the only new area code created in Illinois between 1947 and the 1989 creation of area code 708.

-On October 24, 2021, area code 309 was transitioned to ten-digit dialing, despite not being part of an overlay numbering plan, in which multiple area codes are assigned to a numbering plan area.
+On October 24, 2021, area code 309 was transitioned to ten-digit dialing, despite not being part of an overlay complex, in which multiple area codes are assigned to a numbering plan area.
 The area code had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that still permitted seven-digit dialing.

-NANPA exhaust projections for 309 in 2021 determined an exhaustion date in late 2023.
+NANPA exhaust projections for 309 in 2021 determined exhaustion for late 2023.
 For mitigation, a new all-services distributed overlay was announced with the new area code 861, which commenced operation on February 24, 2023.
 The earliest date central office codes could be requested was December 20, 2022, but assignments are available only after all central office codes in area code 309 have been allocated.